digitalcredentials/signing-service/README.md

 You can now issue test credentials as explained in the [Sign a Credential](#sign-a-credential) section.

-IMPORTANT: this quick start version uses a test signing key that is not registered by an actual issuer.
+IMPORTANT: this quick start version uses a test signing key that is not registered as belonging to an actual issuer.
 To use this in production you'll have to generate your own signing key, and register it publicly.
 To do so, read on...

 ## Configuration